-Dissertation of not more than 15,000 words including footnotes but not bibliography, figures, tables or captions
+Dissertation of between 12,000 and 15,000 words including footnotes but not bibliography, figures, tables or captions

-■ develop and sustain an argument in an area of the student's personal research interest in the field of applied linguistics
+■ support the student in developing and sustaining an argument in an area of the student's personal research interest in the field of applied linguistics

 ■ promote an engagement with scholarly, critical, and theoretical arguments relevant to that area